-T3a: The tumor has spread to the large vein leading out of the kidney, called the renal vein, or the muscles of the vein, or it has spread to the fat surrounding the kidney and/or the fat inside the kidney.
+T3a: The tumor has spread to the large vein leading out of the kidney, called the renal vein, or the muscular branches of the renal vein, or it has spread to the fat surrounding the kidney and/or the fat inside the kidney.
 The tumor has not grown beyond Gerota's fascia.

-T3b: The tumor has grown into the large vein leading out of the heart, called the vena cava, below the diaphragm, the muscle under the lungs that helps breathing.
+T3b: The tumor has grown into the large vein that drains into the heart, called the inferior vena cava, below the diaphragm, the muscle under the lungs that helps breathing.

-T3c: The tumor has spread to the vena cava above the diaphragm or the walls of the vena cava.
+T3c: The tumor has spread to the vena cava above the diaphragm and into the right atrium of the heart or to the walls of the vena cava.

 T4: The tumor has spread to areas beyond Gerota's fascia and extends into the adrenal gland on the same side of the body as the tumor.

 The “N” in the TNM staging system stands for lymph nodes, the tiny, bean-shaped organs that help fight infection.
 Lymph nodes near the kidneys are called regional lymph nodes.
 Lymph nodes in other parts of the body are called distant lymph nodes.